Garlic Butter Shrimp

 - Shrimp are mild.
 That means you can make them as spicy (Cajun Shrimp Pasta, Spicy Shrimp Pasta, Shrimp Tacos) or not spicy (Garlic Shrimp Pasta, Garlic Shrimp with Quinoa) as you like.

 - Shrimp recipes are EASY.
 I know that cooking with seafood might sound fancy, but please believe me that it is not.
-This Garlic Butter Shrimp (and all of the easy shrimp recipes you’ll find on my site) are appropriate for beginners.
+This Garlic Butter Shrimp (and this Baked Shrimp Scampi and all of the easy shrimp recipes you’ll find on my site) are appropriate for beginners.

 - Cook them indoors or out.
 While this shrimp recipe is designed for the stovetop, now that summer is approaching (it is approaching, isn’t it?), keep shrimp in mind for the grill with recipes like Cajun Shrimp Boil Foil Packets and Pineapple Shrimp Kabobs.